 3. Lead Gen Forms Work

 LinkedIn Lead Gen Forms achieve 2-3x higher conversion rates than traditional landing pages.
 Pre-filled fields reduce friction significantly, and lead quality tends to be higher because data comes directly from LinkedIn profiles.
+For companies focused on best LinkedIn ads lead generation practices, these native forms are often the top-performing conversion mechanism.

 4. Full-Funnel Capabilities